-A decision that an anti-doping rule violation was committed, a decision imposing consequences for an anti-doping rule violation, or a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision under Regulation 21.10.9(b) (prohibition of participation during ineligibility); a decision that ISAF or its MNA lacks jurisdiction to rule on an alleged anti-doping rule violation or its consequences; a decision by any MNA not to bring forward an adverse analytical finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation under Regulation 21.7.3; and a decision to impose a provisional suspension as a result of a provisional hearing or otherwise in violation of Regulation 21.7.3 may be appealed exclusively as provided in this Regulation 21.13.1.
+A decision that an anti-doping rule violation was committed, a decision imposing consequences for an anti-doping rule violation, or a decision that no anti-doping rule violation was committed; a decision that an anti-doping rule violation proceeding cannot go forward for procedural reasons (including, for example, prescription); a decision under Regulation 21.10.9(b) (prohibition of participation during ineligibility); a decision that ISAF or its MNA lacks jurisdiction to rule on an alleged anti-doping rule violation or its consequences; a decision by any MNA not to bring forward an adverse analytical finding as an anti-doping rule violation, or a decision not to go forward with an anti-doping rule violation after an investigation under Regulation 21.7.3; and a decision to impose a provisional suspension as a result of a provisional hearing or otherwise in violation 21.13.1.
 Notwithstanding any other provision herein, the only person that may appeal from a provisional suspension is the athlete or other person upon whom the provisional suspension is imposed.